 Too Sensitive?
 Or Deeply Human?

 For many of us, sensitivity has been framed as a flaw or something to hide.
-“You’re too sensitive” is a phrase often tossed around in childhood, at work, or even in friendships.
-This subtle—or not so subtle—criticism can lead to a painful internal message: I’m too much.
+“You’re too sensitive” is a phrase often thrown around in childhood, at work, or even in friendships.
+That subtle or not so subtle criticism can create a painful internal message: I’m too much.
 I shouldn’t feel this way.

 You landed on this page, so my guess is that at some point in your life, you may have been labeled as “too sensitive.”
 And maybe over time, you started to believe it.